 In her brocade satchel, crochet-work, a picture-book

-for me.
 But overnight the yellow bird

 whistles had appeared